apache/age-website/docs/clauses/merge.md

 $$) as (v agtype);
 ```

-If there exists a vertex with the label 'Critic' the vertex will be returns.
-If the vertex will be created and returned.
+The age property is not matched so the MERGE will find vertex with name: 'Charlie Sheen' and append a new property age to it and the updated vertex will be returned.

 <table>
   <tr>